canonical/snapd/CONTRIBUTING.md

 standpoint (eg. all kinds of interactions with the snap tool from the command line) and from a more systemic approach (testing upgrades, for instance).

-We do not set the addition of spread and unit tests as a requirement for a PR to be merged.
-We do, however, encourage contributors to add them.
-This helps us understand expected behaviour, verified through the tests and review process, which ensures we're building on the solid base of a tested and working system.
+Spread and unit tests are not strictly a requirement for a PR to be submitted, but we do strongly encourage contributors to include them.
+We rarely merge code without tests although we may occasionally write them ourselves on behalf to a contributor.

+Unit tests help us understand expected behaviour, verified through the tests and review process, which ensures we're building on the solid base of a tested and working system.

 If any tests need to be added for a PR to be merged it will be denoted during the review process.